aimee-mcneil-melville/ToDo-Full-Stack/README.md

 What happens when you submit your form?
 You should see some stuff in logged in the console.
 Take that data, make a new cat object and add it to your cats variable.

 ## Release 6

 Copy the contents of the new cat form and add some handlebars expressions {{}} so that we can fill in the form with the cats existing data.
 Write a new route that listens for requests to cats/edit/:id.
 Go get the cat by id.
 Pass it to the render function.

+## Release 7

+Add a route that listens for PUT request to /cat/id.
+Use what you've learned to update the catin the cats array.

+## More

+Work out how to store the cats variable in a json file.
+You might want to make some functions that can load and save cats.

+Add the help page.

+Implement the rule that removes lives from the cat when it's viewed.